hsinnan75/Kart/README.md

 To compile kart and the index tool, please change to kart's folder and just type 'make' to compile kart and bwa_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
+version 2.3.2: Allow multiple read files as the input.

 version 2.3.1: Fix the buf when read number exceeds 2^32.

 version 2.3.0: Add ksw2 and edlib alignment method to replace the Needleman-Wunsch algorithm.